SpadeZ1027/Deep-Learning-based-Indian-Sign-Language-ISL-Translation-System/README.md

 📂 Dataset

-The dataset contains labeled images of Indian Sign Language alphabets/gestures.
+The dataset contains labeled images of Indian Sign Language alphabets and gestures.

-Dataset structure:
+Dataset Structure:
 dataset/
 │
 ├── A/
 ├── B/
 ├── C/
-...
+├── 0/
+├── 1/
+└── emergency/
 You can use:

 Custom collected dataset